HangZheng98/HangZheng98.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">

 - Develop the principle of tensor signal filtering with sparse array, thereby enhancing the signal-of-interest with reduced system burden
-- Enhance mainlobe while suppress sidelobes in the beampattern by solving tensor beamformer weight optimization problems
+- Enhance mainlobe while suppressing sidelobes in the beampattern by solving tensor beamformer weight optimization problems
 - Improve output signal-to-interference-plus-noise ratio (SINR) for *<font color=blue>strong anti-interference</font>*

 The algorithm for beamforming design and results are presented in our papers published on IEEE TSP and Radarconf.